Total Hip Replacement

 - An IV (intravenous) line may be started in your arm or hand.

 - You will be given anesthesia.
 You may be under general anesthesia.
 This is medicine that puts you to sleep and keeps you from feeling pain during the surgery.
 The anesthesiologist may also give you a nerve block, or spinal or epidural anesthesia.
 These numb the lower half of your body so you don’t feel pain.

 - You will be positioned on the operating table.

 - A urinary catheter may be inserted after you are asleep.

 - The anesthesiologist or nurse anesthetist will watch your heart rate, blood pressure, breathing, and blood oxygen level during the surgery.

 - The skin over the surgical site will be cleaned with an antiseptic solution.

-- The healthcare provider will remove the damaged parts of the hip joint and replace them with the prosthesis.
+- The surgeon will remove the damaged parts of the hip joint and replace them with the prosthesis.
 The hip prosthesis is made up of a stem that goes into the thighbone (femur), the head joint (ball) that fits into the stem, and a cup that is inserted into the socket of the hip joint.
 The stem and cup are made of metal.
 The ball may be made of metal or ceramic.
 The cup has a liner that may be made of plastic or ceramic.
-The 2 most common types of artificial hip prostheses used are cemented prostheses and uncemented prostheses.
+The two most common types of artificial hip prostheses used are cemented prostheses and uncemented prostheses.
 A cemented prosthesis attaches to the bone with surgical cement.
 An uncemented prosthesis attaches to the bone with a porous surface.
 The bone grows onto this surface to attach to the prosthesis.
-Sometimes a combination of the 2 types is used to replace a hip.
+Sometimes a combination of the two types is used to replace a hip.